 Mechanism of ascites in portal hypertension; S=stomach; C=colon; I=intestine.
 (Click to Enlarge)

-Liver transplantation is the only effective treatment for end-stage liver disease.
-Liver transplantation means your diseased liver is replaced with a healthy one.
-This option offers the highest survival rate and chance of complete rehabilitation.
+Liver transplantation is the only effective treatment for cirrhosis and portal hypertension.
+Liver transplantation means your diseased liver is replaced with a healthy one from deceased donors or living donors who donate portions of the liver.
+The surgery is long and complex, requiring the removal and replacement of your body's largest solid organ.
+However, this option offers the highest survival rate and chance of complete rehabilitation.

-Your doctor will discuss with you whether you are a candidate for liver transplantation, and what steps you must take to be placed on the waiting list for a new liver.
+Your doctor will discuss with you whether you are a candidate for liver transplantation and the steps you must take to be placed on the waiting list for a new liver.